gerph/riscos-nantest/README.md

 ## RISC OS Pyromaniac behaviour

-On the FPEmulator 4.18, run under Pyromaniac, the following results are given from the test:
+On the FPEmulator 4.18, with the Select Shared C library (5.62), running under Pyromaniac, the following results are given from the test:

 ```
 pyrodev --common --command 'help FPEmulator' --command aif32.nantest